galaxyproject/training-material/topics/transcriptomics/tutorials/differential-isoform-expression/tutorial.md

 ![Figure 17.
 Summary of genome-wide total splicing events](../../images/differential_isoform/isoformSwitchAnalyzer_isoform_usage.png "Analysis of splicing enrichment.
 Number of isoforms significantly differentially used between cancer and health resulting in at least one splice event.")

-From the figure 17 , it can be hypothesised that some of the alternative splicing events are not equally used.
-To formally analyze this type of uneven alternative splicing, **IsoformSwithAnalyzeR** computes the fraction of events being gains (as opposed to loss) and perform a statistical analysis of this fraction by using a binomial test (fig. 18).
+From the figure 17 , it can be hypothesised that some of the {AS} events are not equally used.
+To formally analyze this type of uneven {AS}, **IsoformSwithAnalyzeR** computes the fraction of events being gains (as opposed to loss) and perform a statistical analysis of this fraction by using a binomial test (fig. 18).

 > ![Figure 18.
 Enrichment/depletion in isoform switch with consequences statistical analysis](../../images/differential_isoform/isoformSwitchAnalyzer_splicing_event.png "Comparison of differential splicing events.
 The fraction (and 95% confidence inter-val) of isoform switches (x-axis) resulting in gain of a specific alternative splice event (indicated by y axis) in the switch from health to cancer.
 Dashed line indicate no enrichment/depletion.
 Color indicate if FDR < 0.05 (red) or not (black).")